zendesk/racecar/README.md

 In order to gracefully shut down a Racecar consumer process, send it the `SIGTERM` signal.
 Most process supervisors such as Runit and Kubernetes send this signal when shutting down a process, so using those systems will make things easier.

 In order to introspect the configuration of a consumer process, send it the `SIGUSR1` signal.
 This will make Racecar print its configuration to the standard error file descriptor associated with the consumer process, so you'll need to know where that is written to.

+### Upgrading from v1 to v2

+In order to safely upgrade from Racecar v1 to v2, you need to completely shut down your consumer group before starting it up again with the v2 Racecar dependency.
+In general, you should avoid rolling deploys for consumers groups, so it is likely the case that this will just work for you, but it's a good idea to check first.

 ## Development